ufosc/SwampScheduler/README.md

 open.
 If you find one you like, assign yourself and be sure to talk to other people about what you're doing (it helps us, the [maintainers](#Maintainers) best allocate our resources).

+One of our technical leads, [Robert Conde](https://github.com/RobertConde) is working with the [GUD](https://www.instagram.com/gatoruserdesign/) club to redesign our UI in Figma.
+If you're looking to get involved in the frontend development of SwampScheduler, contact him for more information.

 ## Maintainers